-Because we get the covariance of conditional expectations just from known quantities \eqref{eq:app_law_of_total_covariance}, we don't need to compare it to a Monte Carlo approximation.
+Because we get the covariance of conditional expectations just from known quantities (\cref{eq:app_law_of_total_covariance}), we do not have to perform a separate evaluation with Monte Carlo.

-\section{Batch normalization and orthogonality}
+\section{BATCH NORMALIZATION AND ORTHOGONALITY}

-The DeepPCE formalization assumes that the input distribution factorizes, so that $p(\X) = \prod_d p(X_d)$.
-We show that orthogonality is preserved in the DeepPC also when batch normalization is applied at the sum layer.
+We show that orthogonality is preserved in DeepPCE also when batch normalization is applied at the sum layers.
 Batch normalization, denoted as the function $z$, applies an affine transformation at inference time:

-where $\Y$ is previous hidden layer's output, $\gamma$ and $\beta$ are learnable parameters of the batch norm layer and $\E[\Y]$ and $\Var(\Y)$ are the estimates for batch mean and variance respectively and $\varepsilon$ is a small constant added for numerical stability.
+where $\Y$ is previous hidden layer's output, $\gamma$ and $\beta$ are learnable parameters of the batch norm layer and $\E[\Y]$ and $\Var(\Y)$ are the estimates for mean and variance respectively and $\varepsilon$ is a small constant added for numerical stability.
 At inference time, the batch statistics are independent from the inputs.
 The equation can be reformulated as

 Applied to a PCE $f(\X) = \sum_{\midxa \in \mathcal{A}} w_{\midxa} \TP_{\midxa} (\X)$ we get: